dbewick123/gaming-shop/README.md

 1. Clone this repo & install all dependencies with npm install.
 You will need node and npm installed already for this.
 2. Create a postgres DB on your local machine and update the database.js & testDatabase.js files with connection info.
 Note, you need to create an empty test and a dev database in this step
 3. Run the setup.sql file to create your database tables in both test and dev.
 This will only setup your database structure, without data.
+Note, you needs to replace YOUR_ROLE and YOUR_API_ROLE with the user/role that you wish to run the DB transactions with
 4. Create a .env file at root level and include the following.
 Note the secret key can be anything you choose, however, I recommend using an online tool to generate a long key for you.

     `SESSION_SECRET=YOUR_SECRET_KEY_HERE`